AlexxNica/doc.scrapinghub.com/api/collections.rst

     $ curl -u APIKEY: "https://storage.scrapinghub.com/collections/78/s/my_collection?startts=1402699941000&endts=1403039369570"
     {"value":"bar"}

-.. note:: When using :ref:`python-hubstorage <api-overview-ep-storage>`, you should use the method ``iter_json`` to iterate through items in order to filter them.

 Prefix filters, unlike other filters, use indexes and should be used when possible.
 You can use the ``prefixcount`` parameter to limit the number of values returned for each prefix.